UPDATE 2-Euro zone bond yields sink as geopolitics sow inflation doubts

 By John Geddie

-LONDON, June 6 Euro zone government bond yields hit multi-week lows on Tuesday as geopolitical tensions from the Middle East to the United States pointed to slower price growth.
+LONDON, June 6 (Reuters) - Euro zone government bond yields hit multi-week lows on Tuesday as geopolitical tensions from the Middle East to the United States pointed to slower price growth.

 A diplomatic rift between Qatar and several Arab states including Saudi Arabia has depressed oil prices as it could undermine efforts by OPEC to tighten the market.